Primary Amebic Meningoencephalitis (PAM)

 In the United States:

 Infection with Naegleria fowleri is most common during the summer months of July, August, and September.
-It usually occurs when it is hot for prolonged periods resulting in higher water temperatures, lower water levels and an increase in recreational fresh water use.
-Infections have been observed to increase during heat wave years primarily in southern tier states; however recent cases in Indiana, Kansas, Minnesota and Virginia indicate an expanding geographical area where the organism appears to be thriving.
-In the United States, it has caused infections in 18 states (AR, AZ, CA, FL, GA, IN, KS, LA, MO, MN, MS, NC, NM, NV, OK, SC, TX, and VA).
+They usually occur when it is hot for prolonged periods causing higher water temperatures, lower water levels and people tend to have increased recreational contact with fresh water.
+Infections have been observed to increase during heat wave years primarily in southern tier states however recent cases in Indiana, Kansas, Missouri, Minnesota, Maryland and Virginia indicate an expanding geographical area where the organism appears to be thriving.
+In the United States, it has caused infections in 19 states (AR, AZ, CA, FL, GA, IN, KS, LA, MO, MD, MN, MS, NC, NM, NV, OK, SC, TX, and VA) and one territory (USVI).

-Prior to 2008, PAM was not a reportable disease in Florida.
-However, 34 cases have been documented with Florida exposures from 1962 through 2015.
-Of the 34 cases, 22 were exposed in central Florida.
-Reported cases described exposures in the following counties: Baker, Brevard, Broward, Citrus, Hendry, Lee, Madison, Orange, Pasco, Pinellas, Polk, Putnam, Palm Beach, Seminole, Volusia and 3 unknown counties.
-One additional case was a Florida resident who acquired the disease in a Central American country.
-All cases died from the disease.
+Prior to 2008, primary amebic meningoencephalitis was not a reportable disease in Florida.
+However, 35 cases have been documented with Florida exposures from 1962 through 2017.
+Of the 35 cases, 22 were exposed in Central Florida.
+Reported cases described exposures in the following counties: Baker, Brevard, Broward, Citrus, Hendry, Lee, Madison, Orange, Pasco, Pinellas, Polk, Putnam, Palm Beach, Seminole, Volusia and three unknown counties.
+One additional case was a Florida resident who acquired the disease at a natural hot springs recreational water venue in a Central American country.
+All Florida cases died from the disease with the exception of a recent 2016 case.
 All but three cases were residents of Florida.

 Infection with Naegleria fowleri typically occurs when the ameba enters the body through the nose.
-The ameba travels up the nose to the brain and spinal cord where it destroys the brain tissue causing the disease.
-Generally, exposure to the ameba occurs when people use warm freshwater for activities like swimming, diving, or other rigorous activities.
-Two cases of PAM in the U.S. have been linked to the use of household tap water for irrigation of sinuses.
-It is unknown why certain people become infected with the ameba while millions of others exposed to warm recreational fresh waters do not, including those who were swimming with people who became infected.
+The ameba travels up the nose to the brain and spinal cord where it destroys the brain tissue causing the disease primary amebic meningoencephalitis (PAM).
+Generally, exposure to the ameba occurs when people use warm freshwater for vigorous activities like swimming, diving, or other rigorous activities in freshwater.
+Two cases of PAM in the USA have been linked to the use of household tap water for irrigation of sinuses.
+It is unknown why certain persons become infected with the amebe while millions of others exposed to warm recreational fresh waters do not, including those who were swimming with people who became infected.

 The initial symptoms of PAM start 1 to 14 days after infection.
 Initial signs and symptoms of PAM include headache, fever, nausea, vomiting, and stiff neck.
-As the ameba causes more extensive destruction of brain tissue; confusion, lack of attention to people and surroundings, loss of balance and bodily control, seizures, and hallucinations can occur.
+As the ameba causes more extensive destruction of brain tissue this leads to confusion, lack of attention to people and surroundings, loss of balance and bodily control, seizures, and hallucinations.
 The disease progresses rapidly and infection usually results in death within 3 to 7 days.
-There have been four documented instances of PAM cases surviving in North America, three in the U.S. (TX, AR and CA) and the other in Mexico.
-While prompt diagnosis and medical treatment may influence successful treatment, it is unclear what specific treatment regimen is effective.
-Recently an investigational drug, miltefosine, has shown some promise in combination with some other drugs.
-The Centers for Disease Control and Prevention (CDC) now has a supply of miltefosine for treatment of Naegleria fowleri infection.
-If you are a clinician and have a patient with suspected Naegleria or other free-living ameba infection, please contact the CDC Emergency Operations Center at 770-488-7100 to consult with a CDC expert regarding the use of this drug.
-Additional treatment information for health care professionals can be found at www.cdc.gov/parasites/naegleria/treatment.html.
+There have been five documented instances of PAM cases surviving in North America, four in the US (FL, TX, AR and CA) and the other in Mexico.
+While prompt diagnosis and medical treatment may influence successful outcomes, it is unclear what specific treatment regimen is effective.
+Recently an investigational drug, miltefosine, has shown some promise in combination with some of other drugs.
+Miltefosine is commercially available for the treatment of Naegleria fowleri infections.
+It is important the health care clinicians inquire about fresh water exposures for patients who present with the initial signs and symptoms of PAM to assist with early detection of potential cases.
+If you are a clinician and have a patient with suspected Naegleria or other free-living ameba infection, please contact the CDC Emergency Operations Center at 770-488-7100 to consult with a CDC expert for diagnostic support and consultation 24/7 regarding treatment options.
+Additional treatment information for healthcare professionals can be found at www.cdc.gov/parasites/naegleria/treatment.html.

-- Avoiding water-related activities in bodies of warm freshwater, hot springs, and thermally-polluted water such as water around power plants.
+- Avoid water-related activities in bodies of warm freshwater, hot springs, and thermally-polluted water such as water around power plants.

-- Holding the nose shut or using nose clips when taking part in water-related activities in bodies of warm freshwater such as lakes, rivers, or hot springs.
+- Hold the nose shut or use nose clips when taking part in water-related activities in bodies of warm freshwater such as lakes, rivers, or hot springs.

-- Avoiding digging or stirring up sediment while taking part in water-related activities in shallow, warm freshwater areas.
+- Avoid digging in or stirring up the sediment while taking part in water-related activities in shallow, warm freshwater areas.

 Information about the risks associated with Naegleria fowleri infection should be included in public health messages discussing general issues of recreational water safety and risk.

-When preparing solutions of tap water for sinus irrigation, the user should use tap water previously boiled for 1 minute (at elevations above 6,500 feet, boil for 3 minutes) and left to cool, use water filtered with an absolute filter pore size of 1 micron or smaller, or use clearly marked distilled or sterile water in the irrigation device.
+When preparing solutions of tap water for sinus irrigation the user should use tap water previously boiled for 1 minute (at elevations above 6,500 feet, boil for 3 minutes) and left to cool, or use filtered water using a filter with an absolute pore size of 1 micron or smaller, or use clearly marked distilled or sterile water in the irrigation device.
 Rinse the irrigation device after each use with water that has been previously boiled, filtered, distilled, or sterilized and leave the device open to air dry completely.

 Other Resource Articles: